ERossatto/loquiz-game-results/README.md

 Now that you already checked you application and saw that its all perfect and running, you can deploy it to firebase.
-Make sure you got your [firebase account](https://console.firebase.google.com/) Config your project with firebase.
+Make sure you got your [firebase account](https://console.firebase.google.com/) Config your project with firebase:

--`firebase login`
+- `firebase login`
--`firebase init`
+- `firebase init`
--hosting automatic deploy with git hub
+- hosting automatic deploy with git hub
--merge into branch main
+- merge into branch main

 # Limitations and Improvements
 - Not suitable for mobile - This display game results is still not suitable for mobile users